 - never save old, leftover prescriptions for future use

 - never take anyone else's prescription antibiotics

 Other preventative measures are careful treatment of all skin conditions, including wound care after trauma or surgery, IV drug users taking precautions when injecting, and people with special risk factors being attentive to early symptoms of staph.
 You can also reduce your risk by not sharing needles, razors, sheets, towels, and athletic equipment.
 Of course, general hygiene is also important; regular hand-washing and bathing (with soap) can help prevent many types of infections.
 If you have a skin wound that becomes infected, it's a good idea to visit a health care provider.
 They can test for staph infection, and give you any necessary treatment.
-Students at Columbia can call x4-2284 or log on to Open Communicator to make an appointment.
+Students at Columbia can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.

 Avoiding staph infections can help you save your sick days for times when you really are sick (which your employer is sure to appreciate!).